enasequence/read_docs/mod_03.rst

 Step 1: Select the sample checklist
 ===================================

-Please see :ref:`Interactive Submission Options` for how to access this form.
+Please see `Interactive Submission Options`_ for how to access this form.

 ENA provides sample checklists which define a set of mandatory and recommended attributes for different types of samples.
 By declaring that you would like to register your samples using a specific checklist you are enabling the samples to be